noelwelsh/codility/README.md

 The requirements state they want an "efficient algorithm".
 I don't think they really mean that, but optimizing code can be fun and in this case there are some easy wins to be had.
 I'm going to look at two types of optimization:

-- data representation optimization, where we change how we store data to be more efficient; and
+- data representation, where we change how we store data to be more efficient; and
 - algorithmic optimization, where we change the structure of the code to do less work.

 The code mostly uses the `List` datatype, which is a singly linked list.
 This is a poor choice for performance as it involves a lot of pointer chasing and random memory access is slow on modern computers. `List` is appropriate when want to reason about shared data, and hence use immutable data, but in this code the data is never shared outside the method so that is not a concern.